run-ai/docs/docs/admin/researcher-setup/researcher-setup-intro.md

 ## Setup the Run:AI Command-Line Interface

-Run:AI CLI needs to be installed on the Researcher machine.
+Run:AI CLI needs to be installed on the Researcher's machine.
 This [document](cli-install.md) provides step by step instructions.

 ## Provide the Researcher with a GPU Quota